dantuohy/DanTuohy.EPiServer.Documentation/readme.md

   * Choose if custom documentation is allowed and who can create/edit this content
   * Choose whether to group content type by type (Page,Block..) or Group.

+### Menu Item
+Allows for easy access to documentation

+### Command action
+Allows for access to the documentation for the current content type

+### Admin Settings

 ## Installation